Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 If You Have an Existing R410A or R32 System

-If your current heat pump uses R410A or R32, there is no need to panic or rush to replace it.
-Your system will continue to work normally, and refrigerant for servicing and repairs will remain available — albeit at increasing cost — for many years to come.
-The phase-down is gradual, not a sudden ban.
+There is no need to panic or rush to replace it.
+Your system will continue to work normally, and refrigerant for servicing will remain available — albeit at increasing cost.
+When the time comes to replace your heat pump, the new unit will almost certainly use R290.

 Impact on Servicing

-- Recovery requirements: When a heat pump is decommissioned, all F-gas refrigerant must be recovered by a certified engineer and disposed of properly.
-This is a legal requirement.
-R290 also needs to be recovered, but the process is simpler.
+- Recovery requirements: When a heat pump is decommissioned, all F-gas refrigerant must be recovered by a certified engineer

 The Broader Environmental Picture

 The UK government views the F-gas phase-down as complementary to its heat pump deployment targets.
-By ensuring that heat pumps use climate-friendly refrigerants, the net carbon savings from the transition away from gas boilers are maximised.
+By ensuring heat pumps use climate-friendly refrigerants, the net carbon savings from the transition away from gas boilers are maximised.

 Frequently Asked Questions